Herbert Handt

-Herbert John Handt (born May 26, 1926) is an American operatic tenor and later conductor, particularly known for his conducting and editions of rarely performed Italian scores.
+Herbert John Handt (May 26, 1926 – October 2, 2023) was an American operatic tenor and later conductor, particularly known for his conducting and editions of rarely performed Italian scores.
 Handt was born in Philadelphia, Pennsylvania, and studied at the Juilliard School of Music and the Vienna Academy of Music.
 He made his debut as a singer at the Vienna State Opera in 1949 and his debut as a conductor in Rome in 1960.
-Handt turned 95 in May 2021.
+In the U.S., he sang with Arturo Toscanini conducting.

+He moved to Lucca, Italy, in the early 1960s.
+As a conductor, he worked at major theatres in Italy, including La Scala in Milan and the Teatro Massimo in Palermo, and abroad.
+He founded the Associazione Musicale Lucchese in Lucca in 1964, serving as its Artistic Director to 2006, and becoming its Honorary President then.
+In 1978, he founded there the International Festival of Marlia, fusing events of opera, dance, theatre, conferences and concerts.
+He contributed to the restoration and enhancement of the Theatre of the Reassured in Montecarlo.